Get

 7. Give Them Hiding Spots

-Cats can be a bit timid, and when they’re trying to sleep, they can feel especially insecure.
+Some cats can be a bit timid, and when they’re trying to sleep, they can feel especially exposed.
 Giving your cat a few hiding spots where they can cuddle up and go to sleep and not feel like they’re on full display makes it more likely that they’ll use that spot.

 A cat sleeping between croshceted linen